Framing & conserving a painting

 Framing an oil painting:

 Oil paint has been around for many centuries and pre-dates the availability of large sheets of glass.
-Paintings on historical or biblical subjects were typically very large and so traditionally glass framing simply wasn’t used.
+Paintings on historical or biblical subjects were typically very large and so traditionally glass framing (which was also extremely expensive) simply wasn’t used.
 Unlike watercolours , drawings and any other media created on paper, oil paintings once fully dry are much less vulnerable to damage.
 There is potential for the glass to damage the paint when it has been applied thickly if ‘spacers’ are not properly employed to separate the too.
-Some also argue that glass traps moisture behind it, potentially leading to rotting in the canvas if the painting is unable to ‘breathe’.
+Glass traps moisture behind it, potentially leading to rotting in the canvas if the painting is unable to ‘breathe’.
+Where famous painting such as the Mona Lisa need to be kept behind glass for their own protection, they will be monitored within the frame for temperature and humidity.

 CHOOSING A FRAME